jcoronel25/search-suggest/README.md

 * The number of user complaints related to a movie not being available should show statistically significant decreases after the feature is implemented.
 * The number of people who watch a recommended movie should increase while the number of user complaints decreases.

-## Part 1 directory:
-* The approach to the development of version 1 of the algorithm has been detailed in the notebook files located in the “Part 1” subdirectory.
+# Part 2: Using TensorFlow Wide & Deep with LASSO regression to make movie recommendations

+We've used TensorFlow's Wide & Deep model to predict movie ratings, and also made an extension to the model by implementing LASSO regression for improved feature selection.
+For full details, refer to the subdirectory "Part_2".

+## To run the code in any subdirectory, do the following:
-* To run the notebook found in the Part 1 follow these instructions:
+* To run the notebook found in the Part 1 or Part 2 follow these instructions:
-    * Navigate to the "part_1" folder of the directory.
+    * Navigate to the "part_1" or "part_2" folder of the directory.
     * Run this code if you do not have conda installed in your machine.
     ```text
     wget http://repo.continuum.io/miniconda/Miniconda3-3.7.0-Linux-x86_64.sh -O ~/miniconda.sh